syntheticlol/synple/README.md

 3. **Writing to File:** Writes the binary data to an output file named "remade.exe".

-4. **Execution:** Attempts to execute the newly created executable essentially letting you have a fileless download executor.
+4. **Execution:** Attempts to execute the newly created executable.

 ### Usage:
 ```bash